 Technical Analysis From A to Z was written by Steven B. Achelis – the president and founder of EQUIS International.
 Achelis is also the creator of MetaStock, a leading supplier of data and software for traders.

 His comprehensive reference manual contains an introduction to the topic of basic technical analysis.
 In addition, one of the book’s most helpful features is an extensive glossary listing and basic explanation of more than one hundred of the most commonly used technical indicators.

 Technical Analysis Explained by Martin Pring

 Pring, Martin J., Technical Analysis Explained, fourth edition, McGraw-Hill, 2002, ISBN-13: 978-0071381932.

-Martin Pring’s Technical Analysis Explained is another one of the classic books written on the subject of technical analysis and how to use its tools effectively when trading the financial markets.
+Martin Pring’s Technical Analysis Explained is another one of the classic books written on the subject of basic technical analysis and how to use its tools effectively when trading the financial markets.
 This well written and comprehensive guidebook to the subject provides most of what forex traders need to know to begin applying technical analysis tools to their trading process.

 Technical Analysis: The Complete Resource by Kirkpatrick and Dahlquist

 Charles D. Kirkpatrick II and Julie R. Dahlquist, Technical Analysis: The Complete Resource for Financial Market Technicians, FT Press, 2006, ISBN-13: 978-0131531130.